Michala Gregorová

 What do you like about working at Miton?

-Freedom and trust, and smart, successful, but at the same time the wonderful, people there.
-Moreover, we have people with a lot of experience in the “building”, so if you don’t know the answer to something, more often than not there’s someone there who does.
+Freedom and trust, and smart, successful, but at the same time, the wonderful people there.
+Moreover, we have people with a lot of experience in the “building”, so if you don’t know the answer to something, more often than not, there’s someone there who does.

 What has stood the test of time for you?
 That is, what have you been focusing on regularly for years?